 The University of Michigan is committed to diversity and strives to create academic communities that are representative of the global society.
 The faculty, students and staff on our campus are from all cultural, ethnic, gender, and socioeconomic backgrounds.
 The University values the contributions of these diverse groups, not only as they impact our scientists and teachers in-training, but also for the real potential that their work can improve the health and welfare of traditionally underrepresented and disadvantaged populations around the world.
-As a top initiative of President Mark Schlissel, U-M is presently developing a comprehensive strategic plan to enhance diversity in all areas of the University.
+U-M is presently developing a comprehensive strategic plan to enhance diversity in all areas of the University.

 The Rackham School of Graduate Studies maintains and coordinates initiatives for promoting diversity among graduate students at U-M. Holistic approaches and best practices are employed to recruit students to graduate programs and retain students once they arrive on campus.
 For example: